When Large Vision-Language Models Meet Person Re-Identification: Experiments

-Our method is implemented on PyTorch.
-We employ Qwen2-VL-2B~\cite{wang2024qwen2} considering its efficiency with limited resources, while larger model sizes such as 7B and 72B have better LLM capabilities.
-The model adopts BFloat16 mixed precision. $H$, $W$, $P$ are set to 280, 140, 14, respectively, resulting in $n=50$.
+\textbf{Implementation details.} We employ Qwen2-VL-2B~\cite{wang2024qwen2} considering its efficiency with limited resources, while larger model sizes such as 7B and 72B have better LLM capabilities.
+The model adopts BFloat16 mixed precision. $H$, $W$, and $P$ are set to 280, 140, and 14, respectively, resulting in $n=50$.
 In other words, 50 visual tokens are included in the input of LLM and our SGI module.
 Following~\cite{luo2019strong}, random horizontal flipping, padding, random cropping, and random erasing~\cite{zhong2020random} are used for data augmentation.
 16 identities and 4 images per person are randomly sampled to constitute a training batch.
 Adam optimizer with weight decay of $3 \times 10^{-4}$ is adopted, with the warmup strategy that linearly increases the learning rate from $3 \times 10^{-5}$ to $3 \times 10^{-4}$ in the first 10 epochs.
 We train the model for 60 epochs, with a learning rate decay factor of 0.1 at the 30th epoch. $\alpha_1$ and $\alpha_2$ are set to 0.25 and 1 following~\cite{li2023clip}.
 The margin $m$ of triplet loss is set to 0.3.
+Our method is implemented using PyTorch and on one NVIDIA A800 GPU.